shawn1m/overture/README.md

 Overture force IPv6 DNS question and custom domain to use alternative dns, if response answer is matched with custom ip network, use primary dns otherwise use alternative dns.

+**Warn: If you use the release version, try to follow the README file from compatible version tags, this README is usually from develop branch.**

 ## Features

 + Full IPv6 support